AdminForIinRange/learningnext14/Notes.md

 import {sayHello} from "@/lib/action" // I forgot the function name was sayHello and not say(h)ello (lower case "h").
 Make sure you always have a good naming convention to stop these types of stupid errors, and actually read the code.
 Maybe TypeScript is good, but then again I didn't read the error correctly.
 Maybe I should have hovered over 'i' and read it.

-const ServerActionTest  = () => {   // Yeah, so action outputs anything as long as a button is present, basically like a form submit, but without the id of "submit". return (
+const ServerActionTest  = () => {   // Yeah, so action outputs anything as long as a button is present, basically like a form submit, but without the type="submit". return (

     <div>